taboola/taboola-android-api/README.md

            .setThumbnailSize(400, 300) // ThumbnailSize is optional
            .setTargetType("mix"); // TargetType is optional
 ```
-Create A `TBRecommendationsRequest` and add all of the previously created `TBPlacementRequest` objects to it
+Create a `TBRecommendationsRequest` and add all of the previously created `TBPlacementRequest` objects to it

 ```java
    String pageUrl = "http://example.com";